santosfamilyfoundation/santosfamilyfoundation.github.io/index.md

 <center><img src="img/safety-report-mockup.png" width="450" alt="An example of how the quantitative evidence about an intersection is presented to citizens and city officials alike"></center><br/>

-## Identifying near miss incidents can be informative without the injury or loss of life.
+## Identifying near miss incidents can be informative without injury or loss of life.
 Near-collision events are more frequent and their analysis is more useful than actual crash statistics in detecting systemic safety problems.

 <center><img src="img/near-miss-clip-harvey-night.png" width="450" alt="A close call incident between pedestrians crossing during a do-not-walk phase and a vehicle turning right"></center><br/>